A black hole toy model with non-local and boundary modes from non-trivial boundary conditions: Introduction

-We are aiming to better understand the physics related to would-be gauge degrees of freedom from a set of nontrivial boundary conditions.
-In this paper, we study gauge fields living between two parallel plates with non-trivial boundary conditions and carefully separate different parts of contributions in the presence of those boundaries.
+We are aiming to better understand the physics related to would-be gauge degrees of freedom from a set of nontrivial boundary conditions, where boundary modes and Wilson lines stretched between the two boundaries are allowed.
+More specifically, we study gauge fields living between two parallel plates with non-trivial boundary conditions, shown in \eqref{second}, and carefully separate different parts of contributions in the presence of those boundaries.
 The boundary condition we are interested in is the one where we allow residual degrees of freedom for the component of $A_\mu$ that is perpendicular to the boundaries to exist.
 The canonical formulation is carefully studied such that dynamical modes in the phase space (or Hilbert space) and the measure in the path integral is clear.
 The bulk fluctuation modes, boundary modes, bulk Wilson lines that stretched between two boundaries, and other topological modes should be considered as physical degrees of freedom in the current setup.
 The Wilson lines stretched between two boundaries are defined in equation \eqref{WL}, which captures the difference of boundary conditions on two boundaries.
 Then, we evaluate the thermal partition function and entropy via the Euclidean path integral.
-As the temperature of the system varies from high temperatures to super-low temperatures, different modes dominate at different temperatures, and we can say that there are phase transitions between different modes.